Skip to content

 What assets can I track besides expenses?

-1cc.ai supports stocks, ETFs, bonds, gold, crypto, and other personal finance records in one place.
+1cc.ai supports stocks, ETFs, bonds, gold, and other personal finance records in one place.

 Is this app a budgeting tool or an investment tool?